eegg/school-policies-and-procedures/src/arrivals-and-departures.rst

 Determining the time
 ^^^^^^^^^^^^^^^^^^^^

-In order that the actions of all staff and guardians are properly synchronized, everyone determines the time by the *Authoritative Clocks*, which we provide such that:
+In order that the actions of all staff and guardians are properly synchronised, everyone determines the time by the *Authoritative Clocks*, which we provide such that:

 * they are displayed above the signing in table and checked for accuracy on a daily basis